umd-mith/projectr/README.md

 <img src="https://c1.staticflickr.com/3/2930/34063566851_8ae7b9240e_b.jpg">

-The easiest way to run projectr is with [Docker]:
+The easiest way to get started with projectr is with [Docker]:

     docker run -d -p 5000:5000 edsu/projectr
     open http://localhost:5000

-If you want to run it for development:
+Or if you want to run it for development:

     git clone https://github.com/umd-mith/projectr
     cd projectr